 Heart valve surgery - dischargeAortic valve replacement - discharge; Aortic valvuloplasty - discharge; Aortic valve repair - discharge; Replacement - aortic valve - discharge; Repair - aortic valve - discharge; Ring annuloplasty - discharge; Percutaneous aortic valve replacement or repair - discharge; Balloon valvuloplasty - discharge; Mini-thoracotomy aortic valve - discharge; Mini-aortic replacement or repair - discharge; Cardiac valvular surgery - discharge; Mini-sternotomy - discharge; Robotically-assisted endoscopic aortic valve repair - discharge; Mitral valve replacement - open - discharge; Mitral valve repair - open - discharge; Mitral valve repair - right mini-thoracotomy - discharge; Mitral valve repair - partial upper sternotomy - discharge; Robotically-assisted endoscopic mitral valve repair - discharge; Percutaneous mitral valvuloplasty - discharge

 You had surgery to repair or replace one of your heart valves.
 Your surgery may have been done through a large incision (cut) in the middle of your chest, through a smaller cut between 2 of your ribs, or through 2 - 4 small cuts.

 Most people spend 3 - 7 days in the hospital.
 You may have been in the intensive care unit some of the time, in the hospital, you may have begun learning exercises to help you recover more quickly.

 What to Expect at Home

-It will take 4 to 6 weeks to completely heal and start feeling better after surgery.
+It will take 4-6 weeks to heal completely after surgery.
 During this time, it is normal to:

 - Have some pain in your chest around your incision

 - Have mood swings and feel depressed

 - Feel itchy, numb, or tingly around your incisions.
 This may last 6 months or more

 - Be constipated from pain medicines